tldr-pages/tldr/pages/linux/runlim.md

 `runlim {{command}}`

-- Create output file for logging:
+- Log statistics to a file instead of stdout:

 `runlim -o {{file name}} {{command}}`